atharvarajsinha/PC-Saver/README.md

 **Step 2:** Open **PGAdmin** (installed with PostgreSQL).

-> ⚠️ You must know your PGAdmin password.
+> Note: You must know your PGAdmin password.

 **Step 3:** Create a new database named: